sbcs-informatics/sbcs-informatics.github.io/1_3_launching_a_job_on_apocrita.md

 ## 3. Launching a Job on Apocrita
 When you log in to Apocrita you will be accessing a **head node**.
 It is very important that you do not simply run your scripts on the head node.
 These nodes are there to accomodate logins to the cluster, not workload.
-Instead, there is a scheduling program running on the cluster
+Instead, there is a scheduling program running on the cluster which takes instructions to your job and distributes the total load over all the worker nodes.

 ### Using/Accessing an Apocrita machine to do work.
 There are three methods to get your job running on the cluster.
-Generally speaking, if you just `ssh` into Apocrita's frontend, you can instruct it to do your jobs on your quota of space.
+Generally speaking, if you `ssh` into Apocrita's frontend, you can instruct it to carry out your jobs on your quota of space using any of these methods.

 There are two types of instruction for this:
- * `qlogin`  or `qrsh`:  gives you access to one machine (no risks)
+ * `qlogin`  or `qrsh`:  gives you access to one machine
- * `qsub`: submits a job you describe in a file to the cluster (no risks)
+ * `qsub`: submits a job you describe in a file to the cluster

 ### `qsub`
 This is the easiest way to run your job on Apocrita.
 Even so, it is not as simple as running your command.
 Remember, don't run jobs on the head nodes.